Creating a Sauna

 A long-awaited moment

-After nearly a year of construction (and many years of dreaming and scheming), this was the moment the whole thing was building towards!
+After a year of construction (and many more of dreaming and scheming), this was the moment the whole thing was building towards!
 But first, I needed to move 800 pounds of rocks…

 Placing the stones